Pump vibration monitoring at PCB manufacturing

-When a malfunction occurred, the internal parts of the pump started hitting each other, thus causing their destruction and unusual vibration.
+When a malfunction occurred, the internal parts of the pump started hitting each other, thus causing their destruction and abnormal vibration.
 So the increased level of vibration was considered as the primary indicator of the pump breakdown.

 The customer also remarked high importance of visual consistency of the control results.
 Vibration reports should have been presented in the form of charts, the way they had been maintained previously.
 That approach would allow the customer to avoid interrupting the operational processes and retraining the personnel.

-Why the client chose us
+Why the client chose our vibration monitoring system

 On-premises deployment option

 Hardware and software customization

 To implement the concept, the Prylada team designed a new type of extension board, which allowed connecting the customer’s sensors to the Prylada gateway.
 The development of extension board took no longer than 4 weeks.
 At that, one gateway could be equipped with 8 expansion boards to provide 56 inputs for similar sensors.

 First, the Probeberry gateway aggregates accurate vibration data from the sensors embedded with the pumps.

 Later, the aggregated data is transported via Ethernet to the Prylada on-premises server, which runs in the customer’s local network.